Deckweiss/qmk_firmware/keyboards/handwired/birdie_numpad/keymaps/default/readme.md

-# The default keymap for hacked_motospeed
+# The default keymap for birdie_numpad